asainnp/routekeys/README.md

 > routekeys $(routekeyskbd.sh) | ssh remoteCompIP routekeys in

 Note:
-> all commands needs root permission
+> all commands needs root permission so add sudo before left
+> and right part pf pipe and in right ssh command